Data Access Security

 We also recommend that you use the access control functionality of your database management system to achieve the highest level of database security.

-To permit loading a specific assembly, handle the EFDataSource.BeforeLoadCustomAssembly event (or static EFDataSource.BeforeLoadCustomAssemblyGlobal event) and specify the following properties of the BeforeLoadCustomAssemblyEventArgs object:
+Loading of custom assemblies that may be referenced by Entity Framework data sources is forbidden by default.
+To permit loading a specific assembly, handle the EFDataSource.BeforeLoadCustomAssembly event (or static EFDataSource.BeforeLoadCustomAssemblyGlobal event) and specify the following properties of the BeforeLoadCustomAssemblyEventArgs object.

 Specifies whether loading a custom assembly is allowed.